Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Steer has had an RBI in 61 games this year (39.6%), including 20 multi-RBI outings (13.0%).
-He has also driven home three or more of his team's runs in four contests.
+- In 40.0% of his games this year, Steer has driven in at least one run.
+In 20 of those games (12.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- In 64 of 154 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.